 Biochemical yeast differentiation

-Serologic fungus diagnostics
+Serologic diagnostics for fungi

 |Trichophyton spp.||Skin, hair, nails|

 Dermatophytes can be transmitted via zoonotic vectors (Trichophyton spp), arthropods (Microsporum spp.), or geophilically (through the ground).
 All 3 means of transmission rely on close contact to transmit the fungi.

 Symptoms of superficial dermatomycosis include dry itchy patches of skin where the fungus is present.
 They are called tinea or ringworm.
 The name of the infection is related to the body site where the dermatophyte is located; tinea capitis on the head, tinea inguinalis in the inguinal region, and tinea corporis in the arms and legs, especially the glabrous skin.
 In 80% of cases, it is a T. rubrum infection, and in 15%, a T. interdigitale infection.
 Rarer pathogens include M. canis and T. mentagrophytes.
 Allergic tissue reaction is apparent among mycoides in dermatophyte infections.